 The video below showcases a variety of distribution techniques used during professional games.

-There are more attributes that make for a good goalkeeper, but the above are a good place to start.
+More attributes make for a good goalkeeper, but the above is a good place to start.
 Goalkeepers that combine these skills make champions of otherwise average teams.

 What do you think makes the perfect goalkeeper?
 We would love to know.
 Leave your comments below.